Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, effective sentence with no redundancy.
-It is front-loaded and to the point.
+The description is a single, highly concise sentence that conveys the core purpose without extraneous information.
+It is front-loaded and efficient.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.